 4. Turn off the Burners Once the Box Is Smoking

-Once you see more wood chips smoking, we recommend you turn down the burners on your gas grills to the typical cooking temperature of 225 and 250 degrees Fahrenheit [1].
+Once you see more wood chips smoking, as explained in a 2000's study by ResearchGate, it is recommended that you turn down the burners on your gas grills to the typical cooking temperature of 225 and 250 degrees Fahrenheit [2].
 This is designed to especially set up your gas grill for indirect cooking.

 You can keep using the gas grill burner with your smoker box on and turn down the others so that wood smoke continues to be produced throughout the cooking process.